Skip to main content

 Program

 There are 16 pharmacy resident positions available to eligible candidates at UF Health Shands Hospital.
-These are divided among the PGY1 Pharmacy Residency and PGY2 specialty residencies that include critical care, infectious diseases, oncology, pediatrics, and solid organ transplant.
-The PGY1 Pharmacy Residency offers six required rotations and provides ample time for elective rotations in a variety of settings.
+These are divided among the PGY1 Pharmacy Residency, PGY1 Community-Based Pharmacy Residency, PGY1/PGY2 Health-System Pharmacy Administration and Leadership and PGY2 Pharmacy Residencies that include Ambulatory Care, Critical Care, Infectious Diseases, Pediatrics, and Solid Organ Transplant.
+The PGY1 Pharmacy Residency offers seven required rotations and provides ample time for elective rotations in a variety of settings.

 Rotation opportunities

-*Critical Care and Pediatrics required rotations can be selected from any of the options below.
+*Critical Care and Pediatrics required rotations may be selected from any of the options below.

 Critical Care*